 - November 8 – Herbs for common imbalances + Syrup and Shrub preparation

 - November 15 – Herbs for common imbalances continued + Herbal First Aid Kits + Celebration!

 Please complete this quick form when you register so we can learn a bit more about you before class.

 About Your Teachers

 Allison Poklemba is a teacher, botanist, herbalist, environmental educator, Co-director of Dandelion Herbal Center, founder of Backcountry Press, artist, mother, friend, and always curious student of nature.
 She has been concocting potions since childhood and teaching at Dandelion Herbal Center since 2002 — she also carries a special place in her heart just for seaweed.

 Jessica Shepherd is Co-director of Dandelion Herbal Center.
-She has been working as a Community Herbalist at Humboldt Herbals for 17 years while also teaching a myriad of classes and pursuing extensive studies and certifications in the field of Aromatherapy, including distillation.
+She has been working as a Community Herbalist at Humboldt Herbals since 2004 while also teaching a myriad of classes and pursuing extensive studies and certifications in the field of Aromatherapy, including distillation.
 She has developed successful herbal product lines, top-selling tea blends, created an award-winning recipe published in the book Fire Cider, and has been teaching at Dandelion Herbal Center since 2015.